bao-project/bao-docs/source/development/misra.rst

 Repository MISRA Artefacts
 --------------------------

-Each repository that is subject to MISRA compliance check shall have a dedicated misra directory in the top level.
-The misra directory shall contain:
+Each repository subject to MISRA compliance check shall have a dedicated ``misra`` directory at the top level.
+The ``misra`` directory shall contain:

     * the :ref:`GEP<misra_gep>` in CSV format
     * the :ref:`GRP<misra_grp>` in CSV format